-- 4. Know Your Local Rules- Check with your local city/county about any ordinances in place that might impact your solar project.
-Examples of these ordinances are; setbacks and structural assessments for insurance.
-Your chosen qualified solar installation company will have a good handle on this process, but it's worth knowing in advance. - Budget- Financing your solar project is an important piece of the puzzle.
+- Know Your Local Rules Check with your local unit of government about any ordinances in place that might impact your solar project.
+Examples of these ordinances are setbacks and structural assessments for insurance.
+Your chosen qualified solar installation company will have a good handle on this process, but it's worth knowing in advance. - Financing your solar project is an important piece of the puzzle.
 MREA offers members access to the Clean Energy Credit Union, making it easier for our members to afford clean energy products and services.
 Incentives and grants are available for financing your project.
-MREA also hosts Solar Group Buy programs across the Midwest that help lower the cost of PV systems.
 Your Installer will help you navigate the financing process and calculate your ROI.
-Visit the Database of State Incentives for Renewables and Efficiency (DSIRE) to see incentives in your location: dsireusa.org. - Install Solar- Select a company, sign a contract, and install your system.
-It usually takes from two weeks to two months from the time you sign an agreement to the time a project is completed, depending on the type of solar technology and the incentive process.
+Visit the Database of State Incentives for Renewables and Efficiency (DSIRE) to see incentives in your location: dsireusa.org. - Select a company, sign a contract, and install your system.
+It usually takes from four to six months from the time you sign an agreement to the time a project is completed and operational, depending on the type of solar technology and the incentive process.
 If installing PV, your contractor will facilitate an interconnection agreement with your utility that will allow you to track your production and get paid for excess production with net metering.
-See MREA Business Members that install solar: midwestrenew.org/business-member-directory and see our "Selecting a Solar Installer" handout. - Solar is Contagious- Installing solar often means your neighbors will too!
+See our "Selecting a Solar Installer" handout for more information and recommendations on how to selected a installer. - Installing solar often means your neighbors will too!
 You could be an inspiration for others.
 Don't be afraid to tell your solar story, and share it with neighbors, family, friends, colleagues, even local media outlets.
 Let them know about the process you went through.
-More solar = cleaner air, water, and a happier environment! (not to mention big savings on you energy bill!)
+More solar = cleaner air, water, and a happier environment (not to mention big savings on you energy bill)!
 Your installer may offer a referral bonus, so make sure to ask if they do.
-Showcase your site on the National Solar Tour: nationalsolartour.org
+Help educate others and showcase your site on the National Solar Tour: nationalsolartour.org